talon-likeaclaw/virtualusedcardealership/README.md

 - **Data Loading Options**: Initialize the dealership data from either a PostgreSQL database or CSV files
 - **Random Customer Assignment**: Each session assigns you a random customer to interact with the dealership.
 - **Closed Economy**: Vehicles sold by customers remain in the dealership's inventory, and vehicles purchased by customers remain in their account for future sessions.
 - **Single-Vehicle Transactions**: Each trasnaction involves only one vehicles.
-If a customer purchases multiple vehicles the program will create a new transaction for each vehcile.
+If a customer purchases multiple vehicles the program will create a new transaction for each vehicle.

 ---